Italian Cheese Loaf Recipe

 - 1 teaspoon chopped fresh oregano

-- 1. Cut top half off loaf of bread; set aside.
-Carefully hollow out bottom of loaf, leaving a 1/2-in. shell (discard removed bread or save for another use).
+- 1. Preheat oven to 350°.
+Cut top half off loaf of bread.
+Carefully hollow out both halves of loaf, leaving a 1/2-in. shell (discard removed bread or save for another use).

-- 2. In a bowl, combine the remaining ingredients; mix well.
-Spoon into bread shell; replace top.
+- 2. Combine remaining ingredients; mix well.
+Spoon into bottom bread half, mounding as necessary; replace top.
 Wrap in foil.
-Bake at 350° for 25 minutes or until cheese is melted.
+Bake until cheese is melted, about 25 minutes.
 Slice and serve warm.
 Yield: 12 servings.

 1 piece: 204 calories, 8g fat (4g saturated fat), 18mg cholesterol, 478mg sodium, 23g carbohydrate (3g sugars, 2g fiber), 9g protein.